salvamomo/vagrant-lamp/README.md

 Download and Install [VirtualBox](http://www.virtualbox.org/)

-Download a vagrant box (name of the box is supposed to be lucid32)
+Download a vagrant box (name of the box is supposed to be precise64, do make sure your host is 64 bit as well, or change the 64 to 32 here and in the Vagrantfile).

-    $ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box
+    $ vagrant box add precise64 http://files.vagrantup.com/precise64.box

 Clone this repository